 Read our information guide about cerebral palsy and The Finnish CP Association.
 This guide also offers information about support services and rehabilitation.

-Housing, Daily Activity Center and impreterer services
+Housing, Daily Activity Center and interpreter services

-We provide disability services such as housing services in Helsinki and Turku, impreterer services for the disabled and personal assistance.
+We provide disability services such as housing services in Helsinki and Turku, interpreter services for the disabled and personal assistance.
 We also have a Daily Activity Center in Helsinki that offers pleasant activities for disabled people during day time.

 Activities for adults